Lindsay Davenport will be the next US captain for the Billie Jean King Cup | Sports-Games

 Lindsay Davenport will be the next US captain for the Billie Jean King Cup

-She was the singles champion at the US Open in 1988, Wimbledon in 1999 and Australian Open in 2000, and a major runner-up four times.
+She was the singles champion at the U.S. Open in 1998, Wimbledon in 1999 and Australian Open in 2000, and a major runner-up four times.

 Davenport retired as a player in 2010 and was elected to the International Tennis Hall of Fame in 2014.
 She has worked as a coach, including with Madison Keys, and a television analyst.